 Police Officer Recruiting

-The City will accept applications for future police officer openings from September 1, 2013, until next Fall 2014 for its next Police Recruiting Process.
+The City will accept applications for future police officer openings from September 1, 2013, until next September 1, 2014, for its next Police Recruiting Process.
 Interested applicants should complete the online application form on the bottom of the Human Resources page, and review the City's recruiting process (below).
-Dates have not yet been set for the 2014 testing.

 Please note: Anyone who has applied online since September 1, 2013, does not need to apply again.